 This Friday, I will be attempting a variation on the Farmhouse Cheddar, this time with cumin seeds.
 Same method of preparation, same Farmhouse Cheddar recipe.
 I have tasted Edam with cumin before and was very impressed.
 I think I will only add a teaspoon of seeds to the water, as I don’t want the flavour to be too overbearing.
 I will report back after the taste test in a few months!

 So, in conclusion, the addition of extra ingredients can literally spice up your cheese and add that certain something that you may have been craving for.
-I highly recommend giving it a try.
+I highly recommend giving herbs and spices a try in your cheese.
 You will thank yourself for it!